Asghar Khan

-Criticising President Ayub Khan's regime, Asghar Khan entered politics alongside Syed Mahbub Murshed in 1968 after the arrest of Zulfikar Ali Bhutto and spearheaded protests for his release.
-In 1970, Khan founded the Tehreek-e-Istiqlal.
+Criticising the regime of President Ayub Khan, Asghar Khan entered politics alongside Syed Mahbub Murshed in 1968 after the arrest of Zulfikar Ali Bhutto and spearheaded protests for his release.
+In 1970, he founded the Tehreek-e-Istiqlal.
 Following the commencement of Operation Searchlight in 1971, he led protests across East and West Pakistan, demanding the release of Sheikh Mujibur Rahman, leveraging the popularity he had earned as Air Chief and repeatedly advocated for the rights of Bengalis.
 He opposed the Bengali genocide and demanded that President Yahya Khan be put on trial for his role.
 By the mid-1970s, Asghar Khan was the main figure behind the Pakistan National Alliance (PNA) against Prime Minister Zulfikar Ali Bhutto.

 Elected to the National Assembly from Abbottabad and Karachi in the 1977 elections, Khan was arrested by Prime Minister Bhutto under martial law during a crackdown on nationwide protests against widely alleged electoral rigging.
 While imprisoned, he read in a newspaper that a Pakistan Army major had killed a civilian who had made a V sign toward the officer.
 In response, Khan wrote a letter (Note: See, MESSAGE: To The Officers Of The Defence Services of Pakistan (21 May 1977)) urging military officers to distinguish between lawful and unlawful orders.
 While providing an excerpt from his letter, The Washington Post said Khan was "probably the most popular of the nine Alliance party leaders".

 After negotiations between the opposition and Bhutto's government failed, General Zia-ul-Haq launched a coup d'état in July 1977 and placed Khan under house arrest, where he remained until 1984.
 During this time, Amnesty International recognised him as a prisoner of conscience.
 Although Khan had earlier led the PNA movement against Bhutto who was executed in 1979, he publicly demanded Bhutto's release in a letter to Zia.
 In the letter, he also criticised the military regime for failing to hold promised elections within 90 days of the coup.

 Despite his stand against authoritarianism, Khan's political influence remained limited in the early 1990s.
-He filed a lawsuit in 1996 challenging the results of the 1990 elections, which came to be known as the Asghar Khan case.
+He filed a human rights petition in 1996 challenging the results of the 1990 elections, which came to be known as the Asghar Khan case.
 The election was marred by widespread rigging, with Nawaz Sharif securing victory through an election cell created by President Ghulam Ishaq Khan.
 Funds from the country's foreign exchange reserves were illegally redirected to Sharif by the Pakistan Army and the Inter-Services Intelligence, who manipulated the election by bribing politicians.
 In 2012, Generals Aslam Beg, Asad Durrani, Hamid Gul, and banker Yunus Habib publicly admitted their involvement in influencing the election results.
 The Supreme Court of Pakistan ruled in Khan's favour, and ordered the government to take action against those involved.
 Despite this, no one has faced any repercussions and the case remains largely forgotten.
 In 2011, Khan merged his party with Pakistan Tehreek-e-Insaf.
 At the age of 96, he died from cardiac arrest in early 2018.